Camping in Olympic National Park is one of the best ways to explore this absolutely incredibly yet often overlooked outdoor wonderland.

 Deer Park Campground

-One of the best places to camp in the country, Deer Park Campground is a unique Olympic National Park campground as the only one located in high-alpine country.
-Camp here for 360-degree views of the surrounding mountains, Puget Sound, and Strait of Juan de Fuca.
+One of the best places to camp in the entire country, Olympic National Park’s Deer Park Campground is unique as the only car campground in the park that’s located in high-alpine country.
+Camp here for 360-degree views of the surrounding Olympic Mountains, Puget Sound, and Strait of Juan de Fuca.
 The campground’s isolation provides breathtaking views of the night skies when the weather is clear.

 Learn more about Deer Park Campground.